GTANAdam/fontawesome-autogen/README.md

 ## Setting up

-Make sure to have imported and fontawesome library and registered the component as per https://github.com/FortAwesome/vue-fontawesome#usage or alternative for react.
+Make sure to have imported the fontawesome library and registered the component as per https://github.com/FortAwesome/vue-fontawesome#usage or alternative for react.

 Then add this definition to your entry point such as your "main.js" file